Purpose in Action: Women’s History Month

 Consultant: Caroline Egan

-Purpose Possible Work: We’ve supported 21CL in grant writing, annual giving campaigns, and their endowment fundraising efforts.
-Additionally, our communications team has helped produce the organization’s impactful annual report.
+Purpose Possible Work: In partnership with former Executive Director, Kate Hewitt, we have supported 21CL in grant writing, annual giving campaigns, and their endowment fundraising efforts.
+Additionally, our communications team has helped produce the organization’s impactful annual reports.
 We are honored to contribute to their mission of creating lifelong leaders across the state of Georgia.

 NAMI Georgia